Preschool – turning 2.5 years of age by the September they are enrolled.

 We continue to monitor information from public health and requirements for schools and will adjust the above information as required.
 Our first commitment is to the well-being of every child and staff member.
 A safe environment is critical for everyone concerned.

 YES!
 Due to our low ratios, there is no need to rotate any classes between in-class learning and remote learning.
 Your child can attend school every day and enjoy a typical day with his/her classmates without any such disruptions.

-We use ClassDoJo as our connective platform and the great news is, we will be implementing this program within your child’s regular school day.
-Through ClassDoJO we can upload your child’s work, photos, videos from your child’s day at school.
-Given that parents will not be allowed in the building, this will be an excellent way for us to ‘bring you inside remotely’.
-Should we have to revert to remote learning, you will already be familiar with how ClassDoJo works.
+We use ClassDojo as our connective platform during in-school and remote learning time periods.
+Through ClassDojo we can upload your child’s work, photos, videos from your child’s day at school.
+Given that parents are not allowed in the building, this is an excellent way for us to ‘bring you inside remotely’.
+Should we have to revert to remote learning, you will already be familiar with how ClassDojo works.

-We will also have weekly Zoom class meetings, including individual Zoom teacher/student meetings.
+We provide daily Zoom class meetings, once at the beginning of the day and then at the end of the day.
+In between, we provide lots of opportunities for individual and small group Zoom teacher/student meetings.
 Connection during a shut down is critical in ensuring that we are not only supporting your child, but we are supporting you too!
-Please check out our Blog Posts page to see what our remote learning looked like this past school year.https://www.childrensgarden.ca/news/

 We agree that remote learning cannot take the place of your child being in a classroom with their peers, therefore our focus is on relationships and not screen time.
 It is about connecting and trying to fill a void that being away from school brings.